pypa/setuptools/docs/userguide/quickstart.rst

 For simple projects, it's usually easy enough to manually add packages to the ``packages`` keyword in ``setup.cfg``.
 However, for very large projects, it can be a big burden to keep the package list updated.
-Therefore, ``setuptoops`` provides a convenient way to automatically list all the packages in your project directory:
+Therefore, ``setuptools`` provides a convenient way to automatically list all the packages in your project directory:

 .. tab:: setup.cfg